mnot/I-D/draft-nottingham-iab-age-restrictions.md

 In the context of age restriction, fragmentation is most concerning if someone were to need to understand and interact with (possibly after some onboarding procedure) a new system for each jurisdiction they visit.
 This would represent a significant barrier for users who travel, and would also present increased complexity and regulatory burden for businesses, potentially leading to further lack of competitiveness in some industries by increasing costs.

+Fragmentation is best addressed by adoption of common technical standards across jurisdictions.
+However, it is important to recognise that the mere existence of an international standard does not imply that it is suitable for deployment: experience has shown that voluntary adoption by implementers is important to prove their viability.

 Therefore, age restriction systems that are intended to become part of Internet infrastructure MUST:
 * Be based upon internationally recognised, open technical standards
+* Be based upon technical standards that are voluntarily adopted by implementers
 * Be coordinated across jurisdictions wherever feasible